 Baydon, St Nicholas Church - 5.7 miles (Historic Church)

-Nearest Accommodation to St George's Church, Ogbourne St George:
+Nearest Holiday Cottages to St George's Church, Ogbourne St George: